Why my coffee mug collection matters to me!

 Van Gogh: A Case Study

-Take Van Gogh, for example.
-The art world never valued Van Gogh during his lifetime?!!!
-Van Gogh had a big advantage and he still spent his life in poverty!
-His brother, Theo, was an art dealer and yet that still wasn't enough for Van Gogh to profit from his art and succeed in the art world while he was alive.
+The art world never valued Van Gogh during his lifetime!
+Van Gogh had a big advantage as he confronted harsh realities of the artworld.
+His brother, Theo, was an art dealer and yet he spent his life as an artist living in poverty...
+Not even having an art dealer in his family was enough for Van Gogh to profit from his art and succeed in the art world while he was alive.
 Did you know that Van Gogh sold only one painting during his entire life?
 The 400 francs he was offered for that painting was probably enough for Van Gogh to buy more art supplies and feed himself for a few weeks.
 Van Gogh would have died of starvation were it not for some small tokens of support here and there from Theo.
 Yet today the art world continues to make millions in profit from Van Gogh and so many countless dead artists who throughout the history of art who have gone to their deathbeds never being appreciated and valued by the art world.
 It's a well-known dark secret in the art world that artists are worth more dead than alive.
 Van Gogh spent his entire life never being valued...
 Yet just that one painting that Van Gogh sold for 400 Francs was recently resold to a museum for 101.7 MILLION.
 Yes, 101.1 Million with an "M"!
 Do you think that's fair that those millions don't never benefit the artist?

 Don't you think that artists should be